feildawproton/learning_synthetic_sigprop/README.md

 $ python train_nn.py

 This script generates it's own data in the same way as generate_data.py.
 This is done because it is fast and I wanted to use more data than is good to have in a github file.

+# Timing
+A sufficiently trained neural network is quite a bit slower that the cuda it implementation.
+This is probably because:

+	- the cuda itm implementation is fast
+	- the computations don't have no spatial interactios.
+This is not a 2d problem; this is many independent equations done in parallel.
+So, we cannot take advantage of cnns or fourier transforms in this case.